-- fixpbds.py reconfigures the settings used to access shared storage; - install.py installs a Debian VM, connects it to a network, starts it up and waits for it to report its IP address; - license.py uploads a fresh license to a XenServer Host; - permute.py selects a set of VMs and uses XenMotion to move them simultaneously between hosts; - powercycle.py selects a set of VMs and powercycles them; - shell.py a simple interactive shell for testing; - vm_start_async.py demonstrates how to invoke operations asynchronously; - watch-all-events.py-registers for all events and prints details when they occur.
+- fixpbds.py reconfigures the settings used to access shared storage; - install.py installs a Debian VM, connects it to a network, starts it up and waits for it to report its IP address;

+- license.py uploads a fresh license to a XenServer Host; - permute.py selects a set of VMs and uses XenMotion to move them simultaneously between hosts; - powercycle.py selects a set of VMs and powercycles them; - shell.py a simple interactive shell for testing; - vm\start\async.py demonstrates how to invoke operations asynchronously; - watch-all-events.py registers for all events and prints details when they occur.

+4.2.6.
 Command Line Interface (CLI)

-Rather than using raw XML-RPC or one of the supplied language bindings, third-party software developers may instead integrate with XenServer Hosts by using the XE CLI xe.exe.
+Besides using raw XML-RPC or one of the supplied language bindings, third-party software developers may integrate with XenServer Hosts by using the XE command line interface xe.
+The xe CLI is installed by default on XenServer hosts; a stand-alone remote CLI is also available for Linux.
+On Windows, the xe. exe CLI executable is installed along with XenCenter.